-By 2030, so in less than 10 years, China's smartly on track for 140 big battery factories!
-Europe is ramping quickly too; it looks to have 17 big factories.
-On projected US demand for electric vehicles, there ought be 20 or more battery factories in 2030.
-Not inspiring, in 2021 there was only half that, 10 - that were on track.
-To be up & running say 2026, such factories should have been in their initial planning back in 2021, with construction starting in 2023.
+By 2030, so in less than 10 years, China is smartly on track for 140 big battery factories!
+Europe ramping too looks to have 17 big factories.
+On projected US electric vehicle demand, there ought to be 20+ US battery factories in 2030.
+Not inspiring that in 2021, there was only half that, or 10 - on track.
+To be up & running say by 2026, such factories should already have been in their initial planning back in 2021, with construction having started in 2023.

-All underlines a need to act pre-2025, to Cut CO_2 emissions - where the world is failing badly.
-US is clearly far behind China - even behind a more committed Western Europe.
-If the US has as is expected 200+ electric & hybrid car models 2024, it should be producing more needed rare earths minerals for their motors.
-Rare earths are necessary in still greater abundance for wind turbines too.
-Lithium for batteries is a different beast; rather abundant in Earth's crust and not to be confused with rare earths (again, not so rare).
-The latter rare earths are necessary eg for magnets generating electricity from wind turbines spinning - or for taking amps of electricity and turning that into lovely electro-motive power pushing EVs, etc.
+All underlines a need to act pre-2025 to Cut CO_2 emissions - yet the world is failing badly.
+US is clearly far behind China - and behind a more committed Western Europe.
+If the US has as is expected 200+ electric & hybrid car models 2024, it should also be producing more needed rare earths minerals for motors.
+Rare earths needed in quantity for wind turbines too.
+Lithium for batteries is a different beast; rather abundant in Earth's crust, it is not to be confused with rare earths (also, not so rare).
+Latter rare earths are necessary eg for the magnets to generate electricity from wind turbines spinning.
+Or for taking amps of (clean) electricity and turning that into lovely electro-motive power pushing EVs, aircraft, ships etc etc.

-As said by Mr. Nikola Tesla, foreseeing later amazing inventions like potent magnets, wind turbines, AC electric motors, more, "I would not give my rotating field discovery for a thousand inventions, however valuable...
+As said by Mr. Nikola Tesla regarding later amazing inventions, like potent magnets, wind turbines, AC electric motors, "I would not give my rotating field discovery for a thousand inventions, however valuable...
 A thousand years hence, the telephone and the motion picture camera may be obsolete, but the principle of the rotating magnetic field will remain a vital, living thing for all time to come."
-Unlike more pedestrian electrical parlor tricks by comparison, rotating fields exhibited by rare earth's possess awesome traits making possible unmatched blue-sky advances.
-Like batteries needing lithium or even basic iron, so too do clean energy's applied technologies often need rare earths for their magic.
+Unlike pedestrian electric parlour tricks by comparison, rotating fields exhibited by rare earths are awesome, making possible unmatched blue-sky advances.
+Like batteries needing say lithium, or even a basic iron, so too do clean energy's applied technologies especially need rare earths for their magic.

-Yet for all that, mining clearly means a range of environmental and social impacts all to be handled solemnly.
-Ideals like 'greener lithium' are tough, but at least 'greener' lithium made from hot briny waters & zero-carbon geothermal power is better than using water-intensive evaporative ponds & sulfur.
-So too avoiding mining company bankruptcies upending cleanup.
-Ecologically sensitive places surely must be protected from all mining.
+Yet for all that, mining clearly means a range of harsh environmental and social impacts all to be handled solemnly.
+Ideals like 'green lithium' are tough, but at least 'greener' lithium made from hot briny waters with zero-carbon geothermal power is better than water-intensive evaporative ponds & sulfur.
+So too avoiding mining bankruptcies that upend cleanup.
+Ecologically more sensitive places surely must be protected from all mining.
 Meanwhile, some places are more amenable.
-And US states like West Virginia welcomed sourcing minerals from their ample disturbed sites, extant waste piles and old mines - creating good jobs.
+And US states like West Virginia could welcome sourcing minerals from their ample disturbed sites, extant waste piles and old mines - creating good jobs.

 Sens.
-Manchin, Capito, Murkowski have written bills to get rare earths from coal wastes, of which they've got rather a lot.
-Recent studies showed more greenhouse gas methane may even be coming from Appalachia's old coal areas - than from all of Texas' active & abandoned oil/gas fields!
-Places unemployment is high like coal country, arguably should merit special attention in local jobs for key minerals.
-Legislation considered 2021 had included incentives for domestic US solar & semiconductor manufacturing, a proposed LIFT America Act that could include domestic battery-making incentives and support for US critical supply chains.
-But given how far ahead China is already now, how much faster Europe too is moving, it's doubtful the US can get to what's needed in producing batteries, minerals, rare earths without a big push.
-Sadly the US is likely to stay dependent near term on importing these strategically-vital materials, and often from more ambitious (and at times goals-conflicting) China.
+Manchin, Capito, Murkowski had written bills to get rare earths from coal wastes of which they've got rather a lot.
+Studies have shown that more greenhouse gas methane may even come from Appalachia's old coal areas - than from all Texas' active & abandoned oil/gas fields!
+In places unemployment is high like coal country, arguably special attention should be given to local jobs in minerals.
+Legislation considered in 2021 had included incentives for domestic US solar & semiconductor manufacturing, a proposed LIFT America Act could include domestic battery-making incentives and support for US critical supply chains.
+But given how far ahead China is already, how fast Europe now is moving too it's doubtful the US can get to what's needed in producing minerals, rare earths, batteries without a far bigger push.
+Sadly, the US is likely to stay dependent near/mid-term on importing strategically-vital materials.
+Often buying them from more ambitious (and at times goals-conflicted) China.